alanng10/Grand/Docue/a.md

 Kind total done is 2^10 minor diff from parent Seer.

-Case total done is 2^10 revise diff from parent Kind.
+Case total done is 2^10 melor diff from parent Kind.

 Titan got Care, Time, and Love gain by SERA, regard less of he total done.